-Spokane Transit Authority Spokane County January 1, 2015 through December 31, 2015
+Spokane Transit Authority Spokane County January 1, 2016 through December 31, 2016

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Spokane Transit Authority, Spokane County, Washington, as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated May 6, 2016.
-The prior year comparative information has been derived from the Authority's 2014 basic financial statements, on which we issued our report dated May 7, 2015.
-As discussed in Note 14 to the financial statements, during the year ended December 31, 2015, the Authority implemented Governmental Accounting Standards Board Statement No. 68 (as amended by GASB Statement No. 71), Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Spokane Transit Authority, Spokane County, Washington, as of and for the years ended December 31, 2016, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated May 17, 2017.
+The prior year comparative information has been derived from the Authority's 2015 basic financial statements, on which we issued our report dated May 6, 2016.